rssnyder/drone-plugin-latest-delegate/README.md

 get the latest delegate image for your harness account

+optinally, set the latest custom delegate image for your account

 ## configuration

 - `HARNESS_PLATFORM_API_KEY`: api key to authenticate to harness api (required)